 This new request reached the Supreme Court judge’s desk but it fell short of making a winning impression.
 Four months later the same Supreme Court broom that swept away my wife’s previous claims of violence also disposed of her supplementary petition.

 The score at half time: two Supreme Court petitions alleging violence dismissed, two Family Court petitions alleging violence dismissed.
 Plus an asterisk to the record: out of sequence of the present chapter about five months into the future my wife took her violence violence violence dog and pony show to Criminal Court.
-After a trial I was acquitted and her case was dismissed.
-0 for 5.
+Usually when a victim brings a domestic violence case to Criminal Court the city supplies an Assistant District Attorney as free representation.
+Her assigned ADA was so unimpressed with her case she failed to show without a fare thee well.
+Same for a neighbor of hers who happened to be ADA.
+She couldn’t even buy a mouthpiece.
+Her own lawyer thought better than waste time trying to make something of nothing.
+After an oft-delayed trial the judge dismissed her case and went out of his way to issue a document attesting to my acquittal.
+Judges gave her a violence-accusing score of 0 for 5.

 As hopeful as I felt after emerging the winner of these hard-fought court victories it wasn’t time for celebration.